InternalDeveloperPlatform/public-site/content/ecosystem/paas-devops-platforms/platformsh.md

 Further interaction with the platform is possible through any of the following methods:

 - **Git**: Most of the interaction with the platform is done using Git commands, so the Build, Test & Deploy process is seamlessly integrated into the usual workflow of the developer, whatever it is (we don't force any git workflow).<br />On each `git push` event, a build and deploy are triggered.
-Developers can create new Preview Environment by simply creating and pushing a new branch.
+Developers can create new Preview Environments by simply creating and pushing a new branch.
-- **CLI / API**: All the operations and interactiosns of the developer with the platform are available as API requests and with the CLI that comes with it.
+- **CLI / API**: All the operations and interactions of the developer with the platform are available as API requests and with the CLI that comes with it.
 This allows a very high level of automation.
 Leveraging the API, some organizations are using Platform.sh as a white-label PaaS, proposing their users and clients a unique and custom experience and workflow.
 - **Web console**: Eventually, most operations are also available through the web console in which the developers can also monitor their application performance and logs.

 ### Local development

-Platform.sh is the lead sponsor of [DDEV](https://ddev.com/blog/platform-sh-becomes-a-lead-sponsor-of-ddev/), a Docker based local development tool, which has an excellet integration with Platform.sh, allowing easy cloning and syncing environments in both ways, and gives you the closest experience to production-like environment on your local machine.
+Platform.sh is the lead sponsor of [DDEV](https://ddev.com/blog/platform-sh-becomes-a-lead-sponsor-of-ddev/), a Docker based local development tool, which has an excellent integration with Platform.sh, allowing easy cloning and syncing environments in both ways, and gives you the closest experience to a production-like environment on your local machine.

 ### Observability Suite